8 Elegant Floral Scents That Smell Fresh & Feminine

 Phlur Father Figure Eau de Parfum

-This is the most modern fragrance in the lineup.
+This is the most botanical fragrance in the lineup.

 Fig adds a creamy, earthy layer that feels lush and unexpectedly addictive.
-The result is a botanical floral that sits somewhere between green and ethereal.
+The result is a modern fragrance that sits somewhere between green, creamy, and ethereal.

 It’s also a fantastic entry point into the world of niche-style perfumery without the niche-level price tag.